 Migraine is a neurological condition characterized by recurring and sometimes severe headaches.
 Up to 18% of women get migraine, and they may have them more frequently when they are of childbearing age.1,2 Migraine often improves during pregnancy; however, this varies for women who have migraine with aura (headaches accompanied by vision changes or tingling in your feet, hands, or face).
 This is less likely to get better during pregnancy.3,4

 In many women, pregnancy does not make the symptoms of migraine worse.
-About 87% of women who have migraine without aura will have improvement or remission (temporary recover) of migraine symptoms by their third trimester.
+About 87% of women who have migraine without aura will have improvement or remission (temporary recovery) of migraine symptoms by their third trimester.
 However, migraine with aura is less likely to improve during pregnancy.3,4

 There does not appear to be a clear reason why people develop migraine, but genetics, in addition to environmental and lifestyle factors, are thought to play a role.
 There is an increased chance of your child developing migraine if it runs in your family.
 Your child may develop the condition as he/she matures, but hopefully by that time research will have led to a greater understanding of migraine.5

 Women should speak with their doctor about what medications are necessary to take during pregnancy.
 Healthcare providers and women are usually cautious about medicating while pregnant due to limited knowledge about the side effects of most medications during pregnancy.
 This is because pregnant women are frequently prohibited from participating in new clinical research studies to reduce risk to the pregnancy, delivery, or baby.